 Interestingly, one of the many actions Juul has taken to adapt to such a rapidly-changing landscape is to post open jobs for a position called the “FDA regulatory counsel.”
 Juul’s CEO has been outspoken about the company’s intention to comply with regulatory guidance and adopt transparent business practices.
 The company’s founders continue to assert that their intention is to target adult users, and specifically current or former cigarette users who do not want to continue smoking traditional cigarettes.

 Juul has taken some steps in this direction, such as removing its social profiles on youth-centric Facebook and Instagram, removing all flavored pods except mint and menthol from the market and working with some of its distributors to increase I.D. checks prior to product sales.

 Will it be enough to help young users avoid the trap of addiction and potential conversion to traditional cigarettes later in life?
 Right now, it is truly hard to tell.
 But for parents and youth already struggling against e-cig addiction, it is clearly a case of too little too late.

 Is Your Law Firm Looking for More Juul Lawsuit Leads?

-Our case generation services help personal injury lawyers by delivering qualified and retained plaintiffs.
+Our legal marketing services help personal injury lawyers by delivering qualified and retained plaintiffs.

 Call Broughton Partners today at (855) 463-1735 for your free consultation.
 Together we can ensure there is No Claimant without a Claim.